×

 You may find you have an hour before dinner each night, half an hour on the bus ride to work or half a day on the weekends.
 Add all these up and come to a weekly total.

-What learning resources do I have or could I get?
+What learning resources do I have?

 Do you have a computer, smartphone or English textbook?
 Do you live or work near a library?
 Do you have any computer programs or apps that’ll help you learn English?